DmitryEfimenko/ng-expandable-input/projects/ng-expandable-input/README.md

 ## What is it?
 A component consisting of a trigger element (button/icon/anything else...) and an input which shows by sliding to the left when the button is clicked.

 Both, the trigger element and the input need to be supplied allowing a lot of flexibility.
 This library strives to make as little assumptions about styling as possible.
-It is then very simple to use this as a base for
+It is then very simple to use this as a base for a styled component used in your app.
+You can see examples of such styled components: (1) [Material](https://dmitryefimenko.github.io/ng-expandable-input/material), (2) [Bootstrap](https://dmitryefimenko.github.io/ng-expandable-input/bootstrap)

 Optionally you can also pass an "action trigger" element, which is useful when you'd like the user to be able to submit the value via a button.